Vaishnavi26-Kasture/Sentiment_Analysis/README.md

 # 💬 Sentiment Analysis Web App

-A simple and interactive web application that predicts the sentiment (Positive, Negative, Neutral) of user-entered text using a machine learning model.
+A simple and interactive web application that predicts the sentiment (Positive And Negative) of user-entered text using a machine learning model.
 Built with Flask, scikit-learn, and a beautiful emoji-powered UI.

 ## 🚀 Features